Monocrystalline Solar Panels

 The most obvious characteristic of a monocrystalline solar cell is that it has its corners chopped off!
 This is done because these solar cells start out as a cylindrical monocrystalline ingot that looks like this:

 These ingots are “squared” off with wire saws as shown below.
 If they were to make them completely square they would waste heaps of silicon.
 Hence the rounded corners.
+But as time has gone by and monosilicon has fallen in price, the corner clips have grown smaller.

 The resulting squared ingot is then sliced like salami to make the wafers.
-The wafers are still not capable of generating any electricity though!
-First they need some serious processing.
+The wafers are still not capable of generating any electricity, though!
+First, they need some serious processing.

 The stages to make a monocrystalline wafer into a monocrystalline solar cell that will generate electricity from light are these: